 Alice Madden, Executive Director

 Alice has always believed in giving back to her community and has served on multiple boards and professional associations.
-Two recent examples include the YMCA and the Africa School Assistance Project, which builds schools in rural Tanzania.
+In everything she has done, she has incorporated efforts to ensure equitable and inclusive support of women and other under-represented populations.

 Shaun joined the Getches-Wilkinson Center in 2014 with significant environmental industry experience.
 Previously, Shaun served for seven years as Senior Director for the Boulder-based Center for ReSource Conservation.
 He has been recognized for his conservation work receiving awards including; the Leadership Initiative Award from the Colorado Green Building Guild, Boulder County Eco-Hero, Colorado Recycler of the Year, and the international award for innovation in material reuse from the BMRA.

 Since joining the Law School, he has been awarded the Anticipation/Implementation and Rookie of the Year Awards.
 In 2015, Shaun was named a Bizwest Top 40 und Forty for the Boulder Valley.
 In addition, he has served on the Board of Directors of several local organizations.
-Shaun holds degrees in Psychology and Environmental Studies.
-He currently resides in Lafayette with his wife Sarah and their two daughters, Calais and Arianne.
+Shaun studied Psychology and Environmental Studies at Metro State University of Denver, holds a Master’s Certificate in Leadership and Management from the University of Colorado, Boulder Department of Engineering and Applied Sciences, and is currently studying Public Leadership at the Harvard Kennedy School of Government.
+Shaun resides in Lafayette with his wife Sarah and their two daughters, Calais and Arianne.